aramkoukia/github-chatbot/README.md

 * Can we leverage some Microservices architecture for learning purposes and also for better scalability?

 ##Are there any companies doing something similar
+* Swipes: http://swipesapp.com/slack/ does some of the project management aspects. not sure what is the PM software it integrates with.
+* Howdy: https://www.howdy.ai/  does some of the project management aspects.
+* Scrumbot: https://www.scrumbot.co/ collect's the team's status report, and the leader can get the report from the bot instead of talking to individuals for their status.

 ##Ideas for the product name
 * DevOrb